 The Orkney Wine Company at Lamb Holm (near to the Italian Chapel) produce wine, port and recently released rum too.
 They pride themselves on 100% natural products, that are suitable for vegetarians and vegans.
 Sadly we didn’t get to visit these guys but I have spotted some great gifts on their website.

+Orkney is well known for it’s creative crafts men and women, it even has it’s own trail.
+A chance to collect some truly amazing unique items to remember your trip by.
+But whilst you’re here you need to tickle your taste buds with the islands fare.
 Of course, there are more food and drinks producers, growers, distillers in Orkney, these were just a few that we had come across during our stay.
 I just love that so much comes from these islands and that people share gems like these with visitors.
 I wanted to give you a taste of Orkney and hope you are not drooling too much.
 If you enjoy excellent food and drink then I suggest you get yourselves on the ferry and explore this foodie heaven.
 You’ll love it.